The Yuri Gagarin International DX Contest 2021

 10. Awards: The Special trophy will be awarded to the winner in the B, C, E categories.

-Different kind of medals will be awarded to the world's top three scoring stations in the A, B, C, E, SAT categories.
+Different kind of medals will be awarded to the world's top three scoring stations in the A, B, C, E, SAT, SAT-GS categories.

 Certificates will be awarded to top three and each country's winner in each category.